avizway1/tictactoe-with-DynamoDB/README.md

 TableName = Games
 Region = ap-south-2

-Also, edit the config file and edit the endpoint to "dynamodb.ap-south-2.amazonaws.com"
+Also, edit the config file and edit the config file and set region and endpoint based on your resources.
+Example mentioned below

+[dynamodb]
+region=ap-south-2
+endpoint=dynamodb.ap-south-2.amazonaws.com

 Also, Dont forget to attach an IAM role, that has valid access to create a DynamoDB table.
 Also, While launching EC2 instance, Enable "metadata" to "V1 and v2" instead of only V2, as we are using metadata URL to obtain the temp credentials.